 Jordan Gaming Lab Capacity Building Training

 Amman, The Jordan Gaming Lab which is one of the initiatives of The King’s Abdullah II Fund for Development (KAFD), succeeded this summer, in organizing ten free specialized training courses focused on the Design and Development of Video Games.
-More than 215 Jordanian Kids benefited from these Courses in the Northern, Southern and Central Governorates of Jordan.
+More than 215 Jordanian Kids benefited from these Courses in the Northern, Southern, and Central Governorates of Jordan.

 The courses which are conducted annually by The Jordan Gaming Lab targets children between the ages of 8 and 13 years.
-Focused on teaching the basics of mobile games story telling and exploring the Visual programming language based on Construct 2.0 Game Engine, the kids after three days, were ready to start working on designing and producing their own basic video games.
+Focused on teaching the basics of mobile games storytelling and exploring the Visual programming language based on Construct 2.0 Game Engine, the kids after three days, were ready to start working on designing and producing their own basic video games.

-Through this initiative, the Fund seeks to educate and build the capacity of young Jordanians towards video games development, hoping to trigger a shift from their consumer culture of games and applications to the level of production, especially as this industry is experiencing recent global growth – exceeding $100 billion.
+Through this initiative, the Fund seeks to educate and build the capacity of young Jordanians towards video game development, hoping to trigger a shift from their consumer culture of games and applications to the level of production, especially as this industry is experiencing recent global growth – exceeding $100 billion.

-After this introductory course, the Gaming lab will continue with an intermediate course, in order to satisfy the kids’ interest to learn and to further develop their creative skills in video games development.
+After this introductory course, the Gaming lab will continue with an intermediate course, in order to satisfy the kids’ interest to learn and to further develop their creative skills in video game development.
 As part of their access ticket for the coming more advanced course that will be organized by the Gaming Lab, the children will be given a two-week time frame to work on their games.